zoogen/zoo/language.md

 # Language

-This is an introduction to the Zoo language.
+This is an introduction to the Zoo language, which is a work in progress.

 ## Goals